-If you qualify, you may elect under section 6166 to pay the tax in installments.
-You may make either a protective or final election by checking "Yes" on line 3 of Part II, Elections by the Designated Filer, and attaching the required statements.
-See the instructions for line 3, Part II, for additional information.
+If the QDOT qualifies, you may elect under section 6166 to pay the tax in installments.
+You may make either a protective or final election by checking "Yes" on line 3 of Part II, Elections by the Trustee/Designated Filer, and attaching the required statements.
+See the instructions for line 3 on page 3 for additional information.

-Make the check payable to the Internal Revenue Service.
-Please write the surviving spouse's social security number and "Form 706-QDT" on the check to assist us in posting it to the proper account.
+Make the check payable to "United States Treasury."
+Write the surviving spouse's social security number and "Form 706-QDT" on the check to assist us in posting it to the proper account.